garythornton/portfolio/_posts/2019-12-10-IBMAppConnect.md

 ## IBM App Connect

 IBM App Connect is a powerful all-in-one tool for easily connecting apps, integrating data, building APIs and acting on events.
-I am responsible for the App Connect UX architecture and have led the design of many Hills and capabilities, including the flow editor.
+I was responsible for the App Connect UX architecture and led the design of many Hills and capabilities, including the flow editor.
 In 2017 IBM App Connect won a Spark award for ‘Experience Design’, and in 2018 we won the iF design award.

 ![IBM App Connect](https://garythornton.github.io/portfolio/assets/img/posts/appconnectmain.jpg)